 - cpdavd – This is the Daemon process responsible for cPanel's WebDAV / WebDisk feature

 - cphulkd – This is the process for cPhulk on the cPanel server.
-This helps to protect against brute force attacks through cPanel / WHM, SSH, FTP as well as Email.
+This helps protect against brute force attacks through cPanel / WHM, SSH, FTP, and Email.